opendocsg/slw-judgments-backfill/2018_SGHC_254/report.md

 colour and inclination of awnings. [note: 58] The plaintiff has quite reasonably taken the position that any renovations which affect the aesthetic uniformity of The Arcadia’s façade “may also impact on

-[the] good image [and] prestige of an upscale and prestigious estate in [The Arcadia]”. [note: 59] A lack of uniformity may, in the long term, have a detrimental effect on the value of the flats in a development (see _Management Corporation Strata Title Plan No 1786 v Huang Hsiang Shui_ [2006] SGDC 20 at [221] and _Strata Title in Singapore and Malaysia_ at para 10.96).
+[the] good image [and] prestige of an upscale and prestigious estate in [The Arcadia]”. [note: 59] A lack of uniformity may, in the long term, have a detrimental effect on the value of the flats in a development (see _Management Corporation Strata Title Plan No 1786 v Huang Hsiang Shui_ <span class="citation">[2006] SGDC 20</span> at [221] and _Strata Title in Singapore and Malaysia_ at para 10.96).

 92     Because s 37(4)( _a_ ) of the Act was not satisfied, the plaintiff was not empowered to authorise the Works under s 37(4) of the Act.
 The result is that any oral approval which the condominium manager may have given to Mr Joseph Ngo before the defendant’s renovations commenced was not authorisation within the meaning of s 37(4).
 The defendant is therefore in breach of s 37(3) of the Act in addition to being in breach of the by-laws.